Article Translations: (Spanish)

 If the cancer has spread to the nerves and blood vessels surrounding the original tumor on the bone, amputation (removing part of a limb along with the osteosarcoma) is often the only choice.

 When osteosarcoma has spread to the lungs or elsewhere, surgery might be done to remove tumors in these distant locations.

 Chemotherapy is usually given both before and after surgery.
-It eliminates small pockets of cancer cells in the body, even those too small to appear on medical scans.
+Chemo makes the tumor smaller, which makes surgery easier.
+It also gets rid of small pockets of cancer cells in the body, even cancer cells too small to appear on medical scans.

 A child or teen with osteosarcoma is given the chemotherapy drugs intravenously (through a vein).
 The drugs enter the bloodstream and work to kill cancer in parts of the body where the disease has spread, such as the lungs or other organs.